stjudecloud/docs/docs/guides/portals/genome-paint.md

 ![](../../images/guides/portals/genome-paint/dense_expand_toggle.gif)

-In Expanded mode (see below) all types of mutations are shown for each samples, one row per sample.
+In Expanded mode (see below) all types of mutations are shown for each sample, one row per sample.
 Circles represent SV/fusion breakpoints, and x marks represent SNV/indels, each of which are displayed together with CNV/LOH.
 SNV/indels and breakpoints are always shown on top of CNV and LOH.
 Text labels can be shown for SV/fusion/SNV/indel, if available.

 ![](../../images/guides/portals/genome-paint/expanded_view.png)